Retail assortment strategies: Assortment optimization

 Assortment planning is the process to determine what and how much should be carried in a merchandise category.
+Retail assortment can also respond to local competition.
+A study of Best Buy and Circuit City stores found that product variety increased when a rival was present in the market, but decreased when competing stores were located within one mile of each other; nearby rivals also differentiated their product ranges more strongly.
 Assortment plan is a trade-off between the breadth and depth of products that a retailer wishes to carry.
 Assortment optimization refers to the problem of selecting a set of products to offer to a group of customers to maximize the revenue that is realized when customers make purchases according to their preferences.
 Assortment affects costs because it drives inventory decisions.
 Poorly conceived inefficient assortments raise inventory costs and waste valuable shelf space.

 Assortment optimization is essential to a wide variety of application domains that includes retail, online advertising, and social security.
 The process brings order out of the mind-numbing complexity of thousands of SKUs across scores of markets and retailers.
 This process demands internal alignment within manufacturers and retailers before they enter into a collaborative process with one another.
 Like inventory optimization, assortment optimization too takes demand and supply volatility into account.